 Of what happened to Robert de Lacy, after his involvement with the bandsmen of New Shildon, we know this.
 On Oct 24th 1861 he joined the Palatine Lodge 97 of Freemasons, listing his profession as Professor of Music.
 The lodge appears to have a number of such professors as members.
 It’s uncertain whether Robert held a formal teaching post.

 He does not appear to have been prolific as a composer and we don’t know what proportion of the music published in his journal was penned by his own hand.
-One De Lacy piece we have seen references to having been played, on one occasion, coincidentally, as part of the same programme of music as a George Allan piece, is the reminiscence of war composition “Tel El Kebir”.
+One De Lacy piece we have seen references to having been played, on one occasion, coincidentally, as part of the same programme of music as a George Allan piece, is the reminiscence of war composition “Tel El Kebir”, which was most probably written after the battle that occurred there in Egypt on 11th September 1882 wherein Lieutenant Colonel Garnet Wolseley’s British and Indian Army contingents overcame the entrenched Egyptian defences of Ahmed ‘Urabi as part of a campaign to control the Suez zone, so critical to western trade and travel at the time.
+It seems there’s nothing like a military victory in a far-off land to inspire a Victorian march.
 There is also mention of a De Lacy piece called “White Rose” played by the Cumberland Band in Australia in 1914.

 Though we will mention Robert De Lacy again in this history, ultimately we know that he died on 20th December 1908 while he was living in London at 84 Holland Road, Brixton, Surrey leaving his one time lodger, but by then wife, Louisa £772.

 That Robert de Lacy had ties to the Shildon bandsmen and that two of those went on to be so highly engaged with the brass band journals of their day, both founding their own, is interesting.